 HomeBuyingCosts Guide

-Written by HomeBuyingCosts Editorial.
+Written and reviewed by James Whitfield.
 Reviewed against official UK sources.
 Editorial standards · Methodology

-Conveyancing fees for a typical UK freehold purchase run from £1,200 to £2,500 including disbursements.
-Leasehold costs £200–£500 more.
-This guide covers solicitor fees, what disbursements you pay, Land Registry registration costs and how to compare quotes properly.
+Typical conveyancing solicitor fees for buying a house in the UK are usually around £1,200 to £2,500 including disbursements.
+This guide covers solicitor fees, Land Registry, searches, leasehold extras and how to compare quotes properly.

 In brief